Seyla123/starbucks-frontend-clone/README.md

 ## Features

 - Responsive design using Tailwind CSS
-- Replicated layout and styling of the original Nike website
+- Replicated layout and styling of the original Starbuck website
 - Basic navigation between pages
 - Static content to demonstrate the look and feel